Terms and Conditions

 Customer: the party whose details are set out in the Proposal.

-Customer Data: the data inputted by the Customer, Authorised Users, or NetEDI on the Customer’s behalf for the purpose of using the Services or facilitating the Customer’s use of the Services.
+Customer Data: the data (including any personal data) inputted by the Customer, Authorised Users, or NetEDI on the Customer’s behalf for the purpose of using the Services or facilitating the Customer’s use of the Services.

 Documentation: the documentation made available to the Customer by NetEDI online which sets out a description of the Services and the user instructions for the Services.